ThoughtWorks Germany Meetups & Events

-This code of conduct outlines our expectations for all those who participate in our events, as well as the consequences for unacceptable behaviour.
+This code of conduct outlines our expectations for all those who participate in our online and in-person events, as well as the consequences for unacceptable behaviour.

 We invite all those who participate in ThoughtWorks Germany events to help us create safe and positive experiences for everyone.

 The following behaviours are expected and requested of all event participants:

 - Participate in an authentic and active way.

 - Exercise consideration and respect in your speech and actions.

 - Attempt collaboration before conflict.